Over 4.8 million.

 But how does this epidemic hide in plain sight?
-Well, for one thing, traffickers are very well-trained to keep their illicit activities under wraps.
+Well, for one thing, traffickers are well-trained to keep their illicit activities under wraps.
 Not only that, it can be easy to move and transport victims when they don’t think those around them are paying attention.

 But that’s changing in a big way, what with transportation tycoons like Lyft and Delta stepping up to make trafficking awareness and prevention a huge priority for their employees.